Deer Stand Placement Strategy and Setup Tips Complete With Diagrams

 1. Wind

-Deer move in the wind, so wind direction is the most important thing for deer stand placement.
+Deer move in the wind, so wind direction is the most important thing when considering where to put your stand.
 If the wind is blowing from your tree stand to the deer, then you might as well go home because you are wasting your time.

 Always set up your tree stand on the upwind side of the trail and also downwind from where the deer will be coming from.